AlexEidt/Word-Separator/README.md

 Continue?
 (Press enter to quit, any other key to continue): y Enter a series of words with no punctuation or spaces: thealgorithmwillnotcrackthiscode the algorithm will not crack this code
 Continue?
-(Press enter to quit, any other key to continue): mountainsaresnowyinthewintermaybeyoudidnotknowthat Enter a series of words with no punctuation or spaces: mountainsaresnowyinthewintermaybeyoudidnotknowthat mountains are snowy in the winter maybe youd id not know that Continue?
+(Press enter to quit, any other key to continue): y Enter a series of words with no punctuation or spaces: mountainsaresnowyinthewintermaybeyoudidnotknowthat mountains are snowy in the winter maybe youd id not know that Continue?
 (Press enter to quit, any other key to continue):